LinkedInLearning/hands-on-ai-rag-using-llamaindex-3830207/04_RAG_Evaluation/04_02_Evaluation_Metrics.md

 It's important to use the right metrics and construct datasets that match up with how the system will be used in the real world.
 Taking a close look at each component is the key to figuring out where RAG systems need to improve.

-**🎯 Context Relevance:** This checks how closely the context the retriever finds matches up with the question being asked.

-**📊 Context Recall:** This is the amount of relevant context chunks the retriever manages to retrieve, compared to the total amount of relevant chunks.

 **🤝 Faithfulness:** This looks at how factually accurate the answer is, based on the context the retriever found.
 We want to make sure the LLM isn't just making things up!

 **🔍 Answer Relevancy:** This measures how relevant the answer is to the user query, according to the retrieved context, and if it covers what the question is asking for.

+**🪡Context Precision:** Evaluates whether all of the ground-truth relevant items present in the contexts are appropriately ranked.

+**✅ Answer Correctness**:  This measures how accurate the generated answer is compared to the ground truth.

+**📊 Context Recall:** This is the amount of relevant context chunks the retriever manages to retrieve, compared to the total amount of relevant chunks.

+**🎯 Context Relevance:** This checks how closely the context the retriever finds matches up with the question being asked.

 Before computing evaluation metrics you need to make sure: